Getting Started with Verifereum

 Welcome!
 We’re excited you’re interested in contributing to

-Ethereum smart contracts, working closely with the HOL4 theorem prover
+verification of smart contracts and compilers, working closely with the

 Current Project State